seraphim2022/MAS_learn_together/README.md

 ! #.#.# standing for version number

-step 3 open the Game folder
+step 3 open the Game directory

 step 4 drag and drop the Submods folder into the game directory